pavanydns0/id3-mp3-tag-reader-c/README.md

-*🎵 #MP3 Tag Reader in C*
+🎵 MP3 Tag Reader in C
 🔎 Binary-Level ID3v2 Metadata Parser
 🚀 Project Overview

 This project is a command-line MP3 Tag Reader implemented in C that extracts metadata from MP3 files by manually parsing ID3v2 tags at the binary level.

-Instead of using external libraries, this program reads and interprets raw byte streams directly from the MP3 file, following the official ID3v2 frame structure.
+Instead of using external libraries, the program reads and interprets raw byte streams directly from the MP3 file, following the official ID3v2 specification.

-This demonstrates strong knowledge of:
+It demonstrates strong understanding of:

 Binary file handling